TimidRobot/trzmc/README.md

 I wanted to be able to create new Minecraft worlds without having to grind and grind grind, all over again, in Survival.
 This vanilla Java Edition datapack can be used to create a vendor tent.
-The vendor tent offers top tier equipment and access to a variety of resources.
-I have tried to balance convenience with economy so that it does not "break" the game experience.
+The merchant tent offers top tier equipment and access to a variety of resources.
+I have tried to balance convenience with economy so that it does not break the game experience.

 ## Compatibility